Author Phillip Pullman said: “After nourishment, shelter and companionship, stories are the thing we need most in the world.”

 So how can you take a storytelling approach to your internal communications?

-- Be interesting, bold, and creative: be willing to step outside of the internal communications rulebook.
+Be willing to step outside of the internal communications rulebook.

 Utilising these storytelling techniques can help to effectively communicate a message while captivating and inspiring audiences.
 Researchers, Todd M. Thrash and Andrew J. Elliot, found that being in a state of inspiration is associated with optimism, greater task involvement, openness to an experience, a moment of clarity and an awareness of new possibilities – all things that are vital to employee engagement.